Pointless Relationship

-"Pointless Relationship" is the debut single of Australian actress Tammin from her first album, Whatever Will Be (2005).
+"Pointless Relationship" is a song by Australian actress Tammin from her first album, Whatever Will Be (2005).
 The song was co-written by Norwegian singer Marion Raven for her debut solo album but was given to Tammin instead.
-Released as a single on 15 November 2004, "Pointless Relationship" peaked at number five on the Australia ARIA Singles Chart, becoming Tammin's highest-charting single.
+Released as Tammin's debut single on 15 November 2004, "Pointless Relationship" peaked at number five on the Australian ARIA Singles Chart, becoming her highest-charting single.

-Background and release

-It was announced by Tammin that she will be pursuing a career in music, with her debut single, "Pointless Relationship", being released on 15 November 2004.
-The single was planned for a UK release on 5 September 2005 and then 19 September 2005 but was cancelled due to Tammin being contracted to a movie, which failed to materialise.

 Commercial performance

-"Pointless Relationship" debuted at number seven on the Australian Singles Chart and peaked at number five the following week, spending a total of 15 weeks in the top 50.
+"Pointless Relationship" debuted at number seven on Australia's ARIA Singles Chart and peaked at number five the following week, spending a total of 15 weeks in the top 50.
 It was certified platinum for shipping over 70,000 units in Australia.